Board of Directors

 Gillian McCormack (Chair)

-Throughout her 12 years with Material, Gillian has worked with a string of blue chip brands including Bank of Scotland, Tennent’s, Becks and SSE developing some of the most high profile UK platforms in arts and music.
-These have included T in the Park, Becks Fusions and T on the Fringe.
+Prior to her freelance career, Gillian was Managing Director of Material, one of Scotland’s leading marketing agencies.
+Throughout her 12 years with Material, Gillian worked with a string of blue-chip brands including Bank of Scotland, Tennent’s, Becks and SSE developing some of the most high-profile UK platforms in arts and music.
+These have included T in the Park, Beck's Fusions and T on the Fringe.

-Her work with many of the leading arts bodies in Scotland contributes to the staging of numerous events every year.
-Among those partners Gillian is proud to have worked with and contribute to are National Galleries of Scotland, NVA, National Theatre of Scotland, Glasgow UNESCO City of Music.
-In her own time, Gillian is also a board member of the International Human Rights Documentary Film Festival, DOCUMENT.
-Gillian was the winner of the Marketing Society Scotland’s Rising Star award for 2010.
+Her work with many of the leading arts bodies in Scotland contributed to the staging of numerous events every year.
+Among those partners Gillian is proud to have worked with and contribute to are: National Galleries of Scotland, NVA, National Theatre of Scotland, Glasgow UNESCO City of Music.
+Passionate about the promotion and development of the arts in Scotland, in her own time, Gillian is also a board member of the Tron Theatre.

 Francis McKee is an Irish writer and curator working in Glasgow.
 From 2005 - 2008 he was director of Glasgow International, and since 2006 he has been the director of the Centre for Contemporary Arts, Glasgow.
 He is a lecturer and research fellow at Glasgow School of Art.
 He has worked on the development of open source ideologies and their practical application to art spaces, specifically the Centre for Contemporary Arts in Glasgow.
 He curated the Scottish participation at the Venice Biennale with Kay Pallister in 2003.
 Since 2011 he has been lead researcher on an AHRC research project - The Glasgow Miracle: Materials Towards Alternative Histories - indexing the archives of The Scottish Arts Council Gallery, Glasgow, the Third Eye Centre and CCA, spanning 1973 to the present.